vitor-belim/react-nodejs/README.md

 - The `Sequelize` ORM creates capitalized foreign keys by default.
 - Although we're using `/comments/:postId`, I feel like `/posts/:id/comments` would be a better endpoint.
 Might change to it later.

+## Lesson 7 - Comments client setup

+Created the add comment and list comments components (although tutorial did not modularize them) and added functionality.

+### Notes

+- Had to organize everything into components because the tutorial project is getting messy.
+- (personal preference) Added a `<form>` around the add comment input and button to be able to submit when the enter key is pressed.
+- (personal preference) List of comments sorted from newest to oldest.